T

 Temperament

 Tibetan terriers have a sweet but stubborn temperament.
-Unless you stay on top of their training, they’re smart enough to try and run your household.
+Unless you stay on top of their training, they’re smart enough to try to run your household.
 Their temperaments and reactions can seem very human in other ways, too.
 They appreciate relationships based on mutual respect and cooperation.
 These dogs don’t like to be scolded, and repetitive training bores them.
 They have unconditional love for the human members of their families, but it can take them a while to warm up to outsiders.

 How To Take Care Of Tibetan Terriers